How in the world do they do it?

 So, you basically have two options if you want to write a post that doesn’t suck.

-Both can produce a good article, but I’ll tell you why the second option is by far the best choice.
+Both can produce a good article, but we’ll tell you why the second option is by far the best choice.

-When you write—just write—you can focus on writing only.
-This allows your mind to focus on what you should write now and what should come next.
+When you write — write — you can focus on writing only.
+This lets you focus on what you should write now and what should come next.
 Similarly, when you’re editing, all your focus can be on “how can I make this better?” instead of also trying to think of what needs to be said next.

-In my experience, Meyer’s guess of about a 40% decrease in productivity from task switching is probably about right.
+In our experience, Meyer’s guess of about a 40% decrease in productivity from task switching is probably about right.

 Write first, edit second.